NeeravaNraj/rust_lox_ast/README.md

 1 - 2; // Subtract
 1 * 2; // Multiply
 1 / 2; // Divide
+1 % 2; // Modulus
 -1; // Negation
-// The operaters that are supported are +, -, *, /
+// The operaters that are supported are +, -, *, /, %
-// I haven't implemented Modulus and Bitwise operators yet
+// I haven't implemented Bitwise operators yet
 ```

 ### Compound assignment.